back

 Foreclosure

-The major credit bureaus consider a Foreclosure to be a negative account.
+The major credit bureaus consider a foreclosure to be a negative account.
 Negative accounts will remain on your credit report for seven years from the date of the first missed payment that resulted in a negative status.

 Bankruptcy

 There are different types of bankruptcy, and they all affect your credit history in different ways.
-A Chapter 7 Bankruptcy will remain on your credit file for ten years, while a Chapter 13 bankruptcy will remain for seven.
+A Chapter 7 bankruptcy will remain on your credit file for ten years, while a Chapter 13 bankruptcy will remain for seven.

 Late Payments